 2. Effectively pick your own note taking style

-Everyone have their own way of taking notes.
+Everyone has their own way of taking notes.
 I am a visual learner so I always draw out and color code my notes.
 The things I draw are of course related to the topic.
 For example, when I learnt about different types of auditoriums for my drama class, I drew their shapes in my notes.
-Of course when you draw things out, it doesn't have to be in detail but just enough so you can remember it well.
+Of course, when you draw things out, it doesn't have to be in detail but just enough so you can remember it well.

 3. Be clear, concise, and coherent

 When you're in class and you see the lecturer's long, text-filled slides, you should go against your instinct to take note of everything just because "everything that the lecturer says is important".
 Instead, be present and listen to the lecture, only taking note of the most important things.
-Creating a mind map is helpful as it is a way of segmenting and organizing information in way that's easier to access it when writing an essay or studying for your exams.
+Creating a mind map is helpful as it is a way of segmenting and organizing information in a way that's easier to access when writing an essay or studying for your exams.